 The Kubota Group's ideal for 2030 is outlined in GMB2030 as being an "Essentials Innovator for Supporting Life" committed to a prosperous society and cycle of nature.
 2030 is also the target year for the Sustainable Development Goals (SDGs), a series of common aims for the entire world established by the United Nations.
-We recognize that the SDGs parallel Kubota's desired direction, which has been, ever since its founding, to resolve social issues in the fields of food, water, and the environment.
-Therefore, by working to promote K-ESG management, we aim to accomplish the goals of GMB2030 and contribute to the achievement of the SDGs.
+We recognize that the SDGs parallel Kubota's desired direction, which has been, ever working to promote K-ESG management, we aim to accomplish the goals of GMB2030 and contribute to the achievement of the SDGs.